The Human Venture Library

 The Human Venture community is dedicated to the ongoing identification and collection of resources that point to the leading edge of human and social development.
 The resources cover various fields of endeavour, times in history, authors and pioneer leaders.
-New resources will be announced through our newsletter.

 - Progress Traps - Our Predicament